Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/README.md

 ## Future work and contributing

 The authors of the paper plan to further develop the codes and extend the experiments.
-We welcome pull requests for improvements and issues for any errors you encounter.
+We welcome pull requests for improvements and issues if you encounter any errors.

 ## Get in touch